Why talking is important for communication and relationships

 - Avoid saying hurtful things.

 When you want to talk to your partner about a problem or concern, it’s often best to do it when everyone is calm and has time to listen, or when your children aren’t around or are asleep.

 If you need to talk about a difficult issue, you might need to wait until the issue is over, or make a time to talk later if you or your partner is very upset or angry.

 Everyone likes to feel appreciated, so look for opportunities to say positive things to your partner.
-For example, ‘I really appreciate the fact that you help with dinner and bath time each night’.
+For example, ‘I really appreciate you doing the school drop-offs so I can get to work on time’.

 If your partner is used to getting praise and encouragement from you, your partner is more likely to listen when you have to raise a problem.
 And you can raise problems in a positive way can also make it easier to have these conversations with your partner.
 For example, ‘It’s great when you let me know in advance that you have a morning appointment.
 That way I can reschedule my morning meetings for after drop-off’.

-Communication will also be easier and more positive if you use open body language, which includes:
+Communication is also easier and more positive if you use open body language, which includes: